GitKraken Desktop Documentation

 Use the top toggle button to switch between Diff View, which shows the selected commit’s changes to the file, and the File View, which shows the file’s state at that commit, including the blame info.

-To open the current repo folder in terminal, go to File Open Terminal or use the keyboard shortcuts opt + T (Mac) / alt + T (Windows + Linux).
+To open the current repo folder in an external terminal, go to File Open Terminal or use the keyboard shortcuts opt + T (Mac) / alt + T (Windows + Linux).

-You can set your default terminal from Preferences General.
+You can set your default terminal from Preferences External Tools.

 10. Resize the Graph